platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/deploy.md

 {{% vendor/name %}} will now read your configuration files, and begin building your application image. **Your first push will fail**; don't worry, this is expected.
 At this point {{% vendor/cli %}} is not aware of the resources our application needs.
-We need to tell it what kind of CPU, Memory, and disk to assign to the various containers.
+We need to define how much CPU, memory, and disk to assign to the various containers.
 Back in your terminal, run:

 ```shell